Go to Subscriptions, click on the subscription ID, then on the 3-dot action button.

 Say you include 5 articles per month in your package and a client runs through them all in 3 weeks.
 You could either…

-- Or trigger their next subscription payment now, resetting their limits and shifting the subscription payment date to today’s date.
+Or trigger their next subscription payment now, resetting their limits and shifting the subscription payment date to today’s date.
+From SPP order details click the dots menu next to the invoice → Charge Now.

 To shift the payment to a different date you’ll need to find the subscription in your Stripe account and add a trial to it to offset the billing date.
 SPP will still log the payment on the date it comes in.